IN THE MOUNTAINS OF FIRE

 E bends back and peers at my buttocks like a parody of a man, then winks and says, “You’ll need a bit more on you for that–fortunately we don’t fight with our rumps.”

-“You’d think some do,” I say with a smile, then step up to the brink.
+“You’d think some do,” I say with a smile.
+I watch the car draw closer,--swiftly for such a tricky road.
+In a hurry, are we?
+Still smiling, I step up to the brink.
 I dive head down, breathless in the icy rush!
 I do a barrel-roll just for the joy of it, and glide to a spur of the mountainside feet-first.
 (I run skidding down the mountain, caution flung aside like the gravel spraying from my feet!)

 I see my fellow soldiers issue out of a tunnel below, taking their zigzagging goat-path down to the road.
 I skip from boulder to boulder, taking giant leaps, barely skimming the rocks with my boots, arms floating on the air for balance, running perpendicular to the cliff.
 I know the psychological effect: the enemy perhaps has gotten used to a woman who can fly, but someone running down a precipice like a level trail would give them a new twist of the unexpected, even if functionally less formidable–it must look eerie.
 The difference means that a witness might not know whether it’s me, or some other rebel who also has an uncanny trick or two.
 And if there’s two of us...ha!